fitbit-v/Stories/EDW/Data-Warehouse-Architecture.md

     Has the semantic layer data model been maintained?

 At the end of this analysis of your semantic layer, you should know whether the semantic layer or the central data warehouse layer is carrying the bulk of the burden of integrating and standardizing your data.
 You should also have a good idea how much of the consumption of data from the warehouse goes through governed channels, and how much makes an end-run around your best efforts to standardize.

-⇒ Start looking ahead

-These are the highlights of the typical implementation patterns we see for Snowflake data warehouses.
-This overview should give you a good start in understanding where your own data warehouse fits into the grand scheme – what patterns it follows, how consistently it has been implemented, and how effective it is in supporting consumers, integrating data from disparate sources, and standardizing data to a consistent “enterprise view”.
-You are probably starting to get a sense for how much work a conversion to the cloud is likely to be.

-⇒ What’s next?

-In our next article, we’ll discuss the process of articulating a reference architecture that enables your desired future state environment.
-That architecture will:

-    be justified back to the original implementation and new business requirements;
-    be logical only, without regard to specific Google Cloud Platform or other vendor products;
-    establish a basis for a single version of the truth;
-    establish a basis for data quality and data auditability;
-    be layered, with each layer having a clear purpose, contract, and performance expectations.

-Consider whether new business requirements should be considered, e.g.:

-    Need to support rapid data analysis or agile BI;
-    Need to intermingle structured and non-structured data.

-Again, we’ll focus on the three architectural layers of the warehouse in turn.
-Highlights:

-Source data capture: You want a consistent architectural design for source data capture and retention.
-Keep most of your current source data capture processes in place.
-Reconcile your source data capture layer with any data lake initiatives you may have implemented or been considering.
-(See article Article 2: Source Data Capture)

-Central data warehouse: Identify any specific business requirements that would require a central data warehouse implementation in Google Cloud.
-Understand any ACID requirements for updates.
-Reconcile your data warehouse with any MDM initiatives or implementations.

-Semantic layer: You want a formal (logical) semantic layer in your architectural design that’s linkable to your business glossary and other data governance artifacts.
-This will be the basis for the physical implementation of your consumption layer on Google Cloud.

-This analysis is the basis on which you’ll determine the cost, timeline and project approval model (including ROI) for a migration to the cloud.

-After that, we’ll dive into specific migration patterns.